bcomnes/level-hookdown/README.md

 #### `hookdb = hook(db, [options])`

 Returns a levelup instance that executes a series of pre and post hook functions before `put`, `del`, and `batch` method calls.
-Composes well with [mafintosh/subleveldown](https://github.com/mafintosh/subleveldown) and [dominictarr/level-sublevel](https://github.com/dominictarr/level-sublevel).
+Composes well with [mafintosh/subleveldown](https://github.com/mafintosh/subleveldown).
+Conflicts with [dominictarr/level-sublevel](https://github.com/dominictarr/level-sublevel).

 The following `options` can be set when wrapping a `level` with `hook`: